 - Machine learning is the study of how to build computer systems that learn from experience.
 It is a very active subfield of Artificial Intelligence that intersects with statistics, cognitive science, information theory, and probability theory, among others.
 Over the last fifteen years, Machine Learning has gained immense importance for the design of search engines, robots, and sensor systems, and for the processing of large scientific data sets.
 This course presents the dominant concepts of machine learning methods including some theoretical background.
 We’ll cover established machine learning techniques such as Decision Trees, Neural Networks, Bayesian Learning, Instance-based Learning and Support Vector Machines as well as some statistical techniques to assess and validate machine learning results.

 - Evolutionary Computing concerns computational methods based on Darwinian principles of evolution.
-It illustrates the usage of such methods as problem solvers and as simulation, respectively modelling tools.
+It illustrates the usage of such methods as problem solvers and as simulation, respectively modeling tools.
 Students gain hands-on experience in performing experiments through a compulsory programming assignment.

 - Data Mining Techniques.
 The term “Big Data” is omnipresent nowadays.
 Data Mining Techniques are essential to make sense out of large datasets.
 The aim of the course is that students acquire data mining knowledge and skills that they can apply in a business environment.
 How the aims are to be achieved: Students will acquire knowledge and skills mainly through the following: an overview of the most common data mining algorithms and techniques (in lectures), a survey of typical and interesting data mining applications, and practical assignments to gain “hands-on” experience.
 The application of skills in a business environment will be simulated through various assignments of the course.